penn-cnt/ieeg-recon/docs/source/module 1.rst

 Module 1
 ==========

-Label electrodes in CT scans using **VoxTool 2.0**, a graphical user interface application.
+Purpose: Label electrodes in CT scans using **VoxTool 2.0**, a graphical user interface application.

 Description
 --------------

 In this module, electrode locations will be manually identified on a subject's CT scan.
+Make sure your input patient data is organized according to the pseudo-BIDS structure outlined in :ref:`Data Setup`.

 *  **Inputs**: